Using Temperature Sensitivity to Estimate Shiftable Electricity Demand: Implications for power system investments and climate change: Declaration of Interests

 To merge these temperature measures with the regional demand data, we overlaid the gridded weather data with roughly 1 km gridded population data, and calculated population-weighted averages over each region.\footnote{Gridded population data were obtained from \href{http://sedac.ciesin.columbia.edu/data/set/usgrid-summary-file1-2010}{NASA's Socioeconomic Economic Data and Applications Center}.} Given the non-linearity of CDH and HDH, we first calculate the measures for each NARR grid cell before aggregating to each region.
 If we were to instead find the average temperature in a region and then calculate CDH and HDH, estimates would be biased.
 For example, the mean temperature in a region for a particular hour might be 18$^{\circ}$C, while some areas within the region may be cooler and some areas warmer, giving rise to positive CDH and HDH.
 If we were to first average temperature and then calculate CDH and HDH, both measures would be spuriously measured as zero.

 To illustrate the link between demand and temperature in each region, we plot the average demand anomaly (demand divided by mean demand) in each region at each average temperature, breaking out separate measures for each season (Figures ~\ref{fig:er_season_temp} - \ref{fig:w_season_temp}).
 The graphs of regions in the Eastern and Western interconnects are ordered such that the warmest regions are in the top left and the coolest region is in the bottom right of the panel of graphs.
 This ordering is apparent from the frequency histograms of temperatures plotted below each region's panel.
-The graphs generally show a "U" shape of load in relation to temperature, with a minimum near 18$^{\circ}$C, which is consistent with convention.
-The "U" shape, with a lightly flatter slope near the minimum, which may result from spatial averaging as suggested above, as well as from temperature associated time-of-day effects.
+The graphs generally show a ``U" shape of load in relation to temperature, with a minimum near 18$^{\circ}$C, which is consistent with convention.
+The ``U" shape, with a lightly flatter slope near the minimum, which may result from spatial averaging as suggested above, as well as from temperature associated time-of-day effects.
 We also show each region's relationship with HDH and CDH in Figures~\ref{fig:e_cdhhdh_temp} - \ref{fig:w_cdhhdh_temp} (ERCOT is shown in the body of the paper), which appear slightly more linear.
 While the slopes in relation to HDH and CDH are similar across regions, they do differ.
 This may occur because different regions use different sources of heating and cooling, due to differing shares of industrial or other non-temperature sensitive loads, and because different regions experience different climates.
 For example, in typically temperate climates that rarely experience very hot temperatures, fewer customers may choose to install air conditioning, and such customers would respond less to extreme temperatures when they do arise.
 In the Eastern interconnect, we see a stronger link between HDH and relative demand in warmer areas than in colder areas, presumably because colder areas in the Northeast are less likely to use electric heat.
+Also, homes in the Northeast are presumably better insulated than homes in the South that experience milder Winters.

 \paragraph*{Regression Model.} The regression models we use for estimating temperature-sensitive load employ a flexible functional form linking demand to hour of day (hod), hour of year (hoy), day of week (dow), and standard weather metrics, heating degree hours (HDH) and cooling degree hours (CDH).
 Each region was estimated separately.
 A simplified representation of the functional form is: